slu-soc1120/syllabus/docs/readings.md

 #### Topics {-}

-* covers Lectures 16 through 22, all associated readings, and the Thanksgiving Break reading
+* covers Lectures 16 through 23, including all associated readings and documentaries